 From this evidence, we can conclude that Padmasana was in practice well before 2,600 years ago.

 Padmasana Precautions and Contra-Indications

-The performance of Lotus Pose is possible only when one has the flexibility of hip joints and knee joints.
+The performance of this yoga pose is possible only when one has the flexibility of hip joints and knee joints.
 Those who are having the following issues should avoid attempting this posture or perform under a competent yoga supervisor.

 - Sacral ailments

 - Knee disorders